 You can also talk to your accountant about the best way to prepare for tax season if you have an investment portfolio, so you can be prepared to pay your tax bill—and still stick to your monthly budget.

 When it is time to file your taxes, you should receive a 1099-DIV form from each company or fund that sent you dividends.
 You will also receive a 1099-B form from your investment brokerage that shows your capital gains for that year.

 If you work with an accountant or tax software, be sure to be organized and have all the forms you’ve received for that tax year ready when you file.
 It helps to have a checklist of all forms to ensure you received everything you need to complete your taxes.

 Ask an Accountant or Financial Adviser

-Each situation can vary depending on the number of your investments, your current income and other factors that involve your finances.
-It is important to consult with your accountant and financial adviser about how much you need to save to cover your taxes each year.
+How much you will pay in taxes on your investments will vary depending on the number of investments you have, if they made or lost money last year, your current income, and other financial factors.
+It is important to consult with your accountant and financial advisor about how much you need to save to cover your taxes each year.

 In most cases, the changes will come gradually, and you should be able to adjust as your tax burden increases.
 When you reach a point where you are earning a significant amount in investments each year, it’s best to hire an accountant to help you come up with a workable tax strategy.

 Try These Tax-Advantaged Investment Vehicles

 Now that you know about paying taxes on investments such as index funds, mutual funds, and stocks, it may be time to take advantage of a tax-free investment account.
 Examples include the 401(k), 529 College Savings Plans, Health Savings Account (HSA), and IRAs or Roth IRAs.